Stonelynk Organics, East Sussex, UK

 SAWA’s planning drawings for the building were approved however subsequently during the technical design and construction phase the cost limitations caused the building to shrink.
 However, design of the workshop is such that it could be extended at a later date when funds become available.

 SAWA believe that adapatibilty within ecological design is crucial in supporting the propogation of such innovations by working with stakeholders needs and wants.

-Stonelynk Organics have created a beautiful site rich in healthy produce that they distribute local community, through a click and collect service.
-With not using typical chemical fertilisers, they have developed creative ways of ensuring their crops are of good quality.
+Stonelynk Organics have created a beautiful site rich in healthy produce that they distribute to the local community, through a click and collect service.
+By not using typical chemical fertilisers, they have developed creative ways of ensuring their crops are of good quality.
 One development being their ‘chicken tractor’ – a movable chicken coop that allows the chickens to be relocated to different field and spread their nutrient rich droppings across the fields to act as a fertiliser!
 The workshop will certainly enable and nurture Stonelynk Organics future creativity to continuing their successful agricultural adventure.

 SAWA have been thrilled to work with Stonelynk Organics on such a wonderful project.